 Fear of Missing Out (FOMO)

-Gen Z suffers from an intense fear of missing out.
+Gen Z suffers from intense FOMO.
 On anything.
 The good news is they stay on top of trends and competition.
-The bad news is they worry they aren’t moving fast enough, and in the right direction.
+The bad news is they worry they aren’t moving fast enough, or in the right direction.

 Do It Yourself (DIY)